zzzprojects/EntityFramework-Extensions/docs/pages/api/options-summary/include-graph.md

 permalink: include-graph
 ---

-The IncludeGraph options allow to INSERT/UPDATE/MERGE entities by including the child entities graph.
+The IncludeGraph option allow to INSERT/UPDATE/MERGE entities by including the child entities graph.
-By example, if you use BulkInsert using a list of Invoice with the options IncludeGraph, all invoices items will also be inserted.
+By example, if you use BulkInsert using a list of Invoice with the option IncludeGraph, all invoices items will also be inserted.

 {% include template-example.html %}
 {% highlight csharp %}